Bleeding Gums Treatment - Ramsey, MN

 Also, ensure that you are flossing daily and not pressing the floss too hard against your gums.

 “You are what you eat” – or more specifically, what you eat affects your gums.
-Foods high in sugar or carbs increase your gum and tooth problems risk.
+Foods high in sugar or carbs increase your gum and tooth problems.

 Whole foods, such as fruits and vegetables, provide the necessary nutrients for a healthy mouth.

 You don’t have to swear off sugar.
-You can consume them in moderation, and don’t forget to brush afterward.
+You can consume them in moderation, and don’t forget to brush your teeth afterward.

 Certain diseases and medications increase the likelihood of bleeding gums.
 Talk to your doctor about any issues you’ve been facing.
 Your doctor might order some tests or change your dose or the medication altogether.